 Campus community members provided input on the mitigation planning process by responding to a public participation survey.
 The survey captured information from those who were unable to participate in meetings or through other means in the mitigation planning process.
 A link to an electronic version of the survey was posted and advertised via the university hazard mitigation webpage, in Tech Today (the university daily newsletter), on local radio stations, and on fliers posted throughout the community.
-Public survey links were also disseminated by Steering Committee members.
+Public survey links were also disseminated by Steering Committee members to their departments and student organizations that they worked with.
 260 people completed the survey with a fairly even distribution of faculty, staff, students and community members.
-Survey participants were asked what are the three hazards that pose the highest threat to the university.
+One question survey participants were asked was "what are the three hazards that pose the highest threat to the university".
 The top five responses were severe winter storms, cyber threats, flood, civil disturbance, and public health emergencies.